 Each cross stitch designer will tend to use a particular brand.
 This choice could be due to a number of reasons.
 In my case DMC floss was the only one sold in my local needlework store when I first started stitching.
 I therefore grew to memorise the colors that I used frequently, making DMC the obvious choice when I started designing.

+Stick to one brand per project.
 Not all colors have an exact match in threads from a different brand.
 Any embroidery thread conversion chart can only give an approximate match.
-It is best, therefore, to stick to the brand that the designer used, if possible.

 The fact that a particular shade may only be available from one manufacturer, is sometimes used to advantage by a designer, who will include embroidery threads from more than one source in a design, on purpose.